cjcoax/CCGradientView/README.md

 ## In Progress
-* Ability to animate Gradient
+* Ability to animate gradient locations and colors.
-* More ready to use colors to come
+* More ready to use colors to come.

 ## License